CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Devices/Monitor-Switches.md

 ### View All Software Packages

-If you are having an issue with a particular switch, you may want to verify what software is installed and whether it needs updating.
+If you are having an issue with a particular switch, you might want to verify what software is installed and whether it needs updating.

 You can view all the software that was installed on a given switch using the NetQ UI or NetQ CLI to quickly validate versions and total software installed.